MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-low-privilege-monitoring.md

       ALTER ROLE [PolicyAdministratorRole] ADD MEMBER [SQLMPLowPriv]
       ```

-- **On SMB Shares**
+### On SMB Shares

 1. Grant share permissions by opening the share properties dialog for the share that hosts SQL Server data files or SQL Server transaction log files.

 2. Grant **Read** permissions to **SQLMPLowPriv**.

-  3. Grant NTFS permissions by opening the properties dialog for the shared folder and navigate to the **Security** tab.
+3. Grant NTFS permissions by opening the properties dialog for the shared folder and navigating to the **Security** tab.

 4. Grant **Read** permissions to **SQLMPLowPriv**.

-- **Optional steps for tasks on Agents**
+### Optional steps for tasks on Agents

 Some optional System Center Operations Manager tasks require a higher privilege on an agent machine and/or database to allow task execution.

-  You should execute the following provisioning steps on the agent machine or the database only if you want to allow the System Center Operations Manager console operator to take remedial actions on that target.
+Execute the following provisioning steps on an agent machine or database only if you want to allow the System Center Operations Manager console operator to take remedial actions:

-  - If the task is related to starting or stopping an NT service (such as DB Engine Service, SQL Server Agent service, SQL Full Text Search Service, integration Services), on the agent machine, grant the **SQLTaskAction** user the permission to start or stop an NT service This involves setting a service security descriptor.
+1. If the task is related to starting or stopping an NT service (such as DB Engine Service, SQL Server Agent service, SQL Full Text Search Service, integration Services), on the agent machine, grant the **SQLTaskAction** user the permission to start or stop an NT service.
+This involves setting a service security descriptor.
 For more information, see [Sc sdset](https://go.microsoft.com/fwlink/?LinkId=193876).

-    Read the existing privileges for a given service (using **sc sdshow**) and grant additional privileges to the **SQLTaskAction** user.
+    Read the existing privileges for a given service (using **sc sdshow**) and grant extra privileges to the **SQLTaskAction** user.

     For example, if the results of the **sdshow** command for SQL Server service are as follows:

+    ```
     *D:(A;;CCLCSWRPWPDTLOCRRC;;;SY)(A;;CCDCLCSWRPWPDTLOCRSDRCWDWO;;;BA)(A;;CCLCSWLOCRRC;;;IU)(A;;CCLCSWLOCRRC;;;SU)S:(AU;FA;CCDCLCSWRPWPDTLOCRSDRCWDWO;;;WD)*
+    ```

-    In this case, the following command line grants sufficient access to **SQLTaskAction** for starting and stopping the SQL Server service (replace colored strings with appropriate values and keep everything on a single line).
+    In this case, the following command grants sufficient access to **SQLTaskAction** for starting and stopping the SQL Server service.
+Replace colored strings with the appropriate values and keep everything on a single line.

+    ```
     *sc sdset SQLServerServiceName D:(A;;GRRPWP;;;SID for SQLTaskAction)(A;;CCLCSWRPWPDTLOCRRC;;;SY)(A;;CCDCLCSWRPWPDTLOCRSDRCWDWO;;;BA)(A;;CCLCSWLOCRRC;;;IU)(A;;CCLCSWLOCRRC;;;SU)S:(AU;FA;CCDCLCSWRPWPDTLOCRSDRCWDWO;;;WD)*
+    ```

-  - In SQL Server Management Studio, add **SQLTaskAction** to the **db_owner** database role for each database if the task is related to performing database checks:
+2. In SQL Server Management Studio, add **SQLTaskAction** to the **db_owner** database role for each database if the task is related to performing database checks:

     - Check Catalog (DBCC)